Lawmakers submit bill to renew U.S. export credit agency charter

-The Export-Import Bank, which provides support to U.S. exporters and the buyers of U.S. goods, is targeted for closure by some conservative Republicans who say it usurps the role of the private sector and provides “welfare” for big business.
+The Export-Import Bank, which provides support to U.S. exporters and the buyers of U.S. goods, has been targeted for closure by some conservative Republicans who say it usurps the role of the private sector and provides “welfare” for big business.

-The legislation kicks off a likely battle this year between the Chairman of the House Committee on Financial Services, Jeb Hensarling, one of the bank’s strongest critics, and moderate Republicans, Democrats and business groups determined to keep Ex-Im open.
+The legislation kicks off what is likely to be a battle this year between the Chairman of the House Committee on Financial Services, Jeb Hensarling, one of the bank’s strongest critics, and moderate Republicans, Democrats and business groups determined to keep Ex-Im open.

 A bill introduced by Tennessee lawmaker Stephen Fincher and 57 fellow Republicans would give the bank five more years, but also cut its lending cap to $130 billion from $140 billion.